caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 Rust felt like home.
 It has FP, but it doesn't box you into any corners like removing side effects.
 It has OOP, but it's only enough to feel like composition(IE a pipe operator).
 Nothing like the death by abstraction that requires annual rewrites in many enterprise Java codebases.
 It is procedural, but only in a way that let's you move onto your next thought, not something that belabours it's own purpose.
 Sweet-spot.

-Sure the compiler is slow when projects get large(seemed faster than Scala atleast).
-Yea, writing Rust isn't as fast/easy as say Julia is for mathematics, atleast not for me yet.
+Sure the compiler is slow when projects get large but it seemed faster than many Scala projects I've worked on atleast.
+Yea, writing Rust isn't as fast/easy as say Julia is for mathematics, but neither is C++, even with a library.
 Isn't this what systems level programming is supposed to be?
 Carefully considering how to orchestrate tasks for a computer to do at a low level.
 Yet... not being kept up at night, by flashes of race conditions, memory leaks looming on line 20k of some random legacy file.
-Rust feels like the future to me - when I realized all of the problems it solved for me - I had 2 days of blank canvas intimidation.
+Rust feels like the future to me - when I realized all of the problems it solved for me - I suffered from 2 days of blank canvas intimidation.
+Not fun, but on the whole, a net positive.

 ## Conclusions
 There are no conclusions here, just options and personal opinions.